Scalable physical source-to-field inference with hypernetworks: Introduction

 \section{Introduction}

+Physics-informed machine learning has proven to be a useful tool for modelling functions.
+In this work, we apply it to the problem of learning fields.
+This poses extra methodological challenges, since not only do we need to incorporate physical constraints, but we also require that we can compose the output functions linearly corresponding to the superposition of fields.
 Fields are the critical observable in most disciplines of physics.
-The gravitational field, magnetic and electric fields, as well as various quantum mechanical fields, have provided foundational advances in the description of the physical world.
-Evaluating fields numerically is also crucial to the development of real-world technologies for the future, e.g.~in renewable or fusion energy systems.
-However, current simulation approaches are bounded by their scaling when faced with a high number of field sources (i.e., non-pointlike objects) or fine-grained field resolution, for which seminal numerical methods---the Fast Multipole Method and Fast Fourier Transform (FFT) algorithms~\citep{GREENGARD1987325, 144597}---are not ideal or do not apply.
+The gravitational field, magnetic and electric fields, as well as various quantum mechanical fields, have provided fundamental advances in the description of the physical world.
+Evaluating fields numerically is also crucial to the development of real-world technologies, e.g.~in renewable or fusion energy systems.
+However, current simulation approaches are bounded by their scaling when faced with a high number of field sources (i.e. non-pointlike objects) or fine-grained field resolution, for which seminal numerical methods---the Fast Multipole Method (FMM) and Fast Fourier Transform (FFT) algorithms~\citep{GREENGARD1987325, 144597}---either impose restrictive assumptions or fail to efficiently handle arbitrary source configurations.

-Our approach is to use statistical learning to tackle `source-to-field' inference (i.e.\@ generating the field at any point around or inside an extended physical source, given the source properties), and in doing so we uncover a set of distinct challenges that require innovative solutions.
-Firstly, the model we propose must exhibit exceptional flexibility, being capable of learning a function space that accurately represents fields generated by an arbitrary number of sources with varying properties.
+We propose to tackle \emph{source-to-field} inference—i.e.~generating the field at any point around or inside an extended physical source, given its properties—using statistical learning, and in doing so, we uncover a set of distinct challenges that require innovative solutions.
+First, the model must exhibit exceptional flexibility, being capable of learning a function space that accurately represents fields generated by an arbitrary number of sources with varying properties.
 This demands a framework that goes beyond traditional grid-based learning approaches and that adapts to arbitrary source configurations.
-Secondly, we must rigorously maintain the \textit{principle of superposition}.
+Second, we must rigorously maintain the \emph{principle of superposition}.
 In this context, this means ensuring that each source contributes to the field in a manner that is both independent and linear.
-This requirement is not just a mathematical convenience but a physical necessity, reflecting the fundamental nature of how fields interact and combine.
-Lastly, the model must be informed by established principles of physics, for example Maxwell's equations, which for magnetic fields guarantees a divergence-free field.
+This requirement is not just a mathematical convenience but a physical necessity, reflecting the fundamental linear nature of how fields interact and combine.
+Lastly, the model must be informed by established principles of physics, for example Maxwell's equations, which for magnetic fields guarantee a divergence-free field.